hapax/hapax.github.io/assets/simple-physics.md

 <span style="padding-left: 20px; display:block">
 *Hint.* Atoms move in random directions.
-The coffee will spontaneously jump if most of the atoms in the cup are moving up.
+The coffee will spontaneously jump if all the atoms in the cup are moving up.
 </span>

 <span style="padding-left: 20px; display:block">